We’ve been knocking a few holes in the drywall around here. You probably noticed.

 - February 2014: Completed wireframes (or blueprints) to clarify what needs to be on the various page types/templates.
 (Presented these for review/feedback from Web Advisory Group).

-- March 2014: Developed design concepts/extensions, where we finalized designs for various page types/templates.
+- March 2014: Developed design concepts and extensions, where we finalized designs for various page types/templates.

 - May 2014: Began focus on web governance, especially in identifying/supporting our content editors (people/roles/responsibilities, processes, documentation, training/support).